kumahq/kuma-website/docs/docs/0.4.0/documentation/dependencies.md

 Kuma (`kuma-cp`) is one single executable written in GoLang that can be installed anywhere, hence why it's both universal and simple to deploy.

 * Running on **Kubernetes**: No external dependencies required, since it leverages the underlying K8s API server to store its configuration.
-A `kuma-injector` service will also start in order to automatically inject sidecar data-plane proxies without human intervention.
+Kuma will automatically inject the sidecar data-plane proxies without human intervention.

 * Running on **Universal**: Kuma requires a PostgreSQL database as a dependency in order to store its configuration.
 PostgreSQL is a very popular and easy database.
 You can run Kuma with any managed PostgreSQL offering as well, like AWS RDS or Aurora.
 Out of sight, out of mind!